Last Updated: September 6th, 2023 by Kristen Douglas

 The Great Hall of Yankee Stadium – via Flickr user Mark

 Fun Fact: If you want to watch the players drive into the stadium, the gate for this is about where right/center field would be, near the Family Dollar store.
-You'll probably see a small crowd and a couple of barricades in place.
+You’ll probably see a small crowd and a couple of barricades in place.
 No autographs here, but it is cool to see what the guys are driving these days.
-Plan to get there a couple hours early.
+Plan to get there a couple of hours early.

 Arriving at Yankee Stadium